 Excellent!
 I’m so excited for you and the transformation you are about to experience.
 To get you started, grab a copy of Room to Live today.
-The soon-to-be-released PDF version includes three special bonuses:
+The PDF version includes three special bonuses:

 - immediate access to a printable decluttering journal to help you dive deeper into why you have clutter and where it is likely to hid in your home

 - printable signs to help you mark your sorted piles while decluttering